 Regulation of Derivatives (LAW-743-001)

-The universe of derivatives users is large and diverse.
-As a result, in addition to derivatives law specialists, legal practitioners from a wide variety of other practice areas, including securities, tax, energy, bankruptcy, and international business, will encounter these financial instruments in their work.
+The universe of commodities and derivatives users is large and diverse.
+As a result, in addition to commodities and derivatives law specialists, legal practitioners from a wide variety of other practice areas, including securities, tax, energy, bankruptcy, and international business, will encounter these financial instruments in their work.

 Textbooks and Other Materials